-Building Envelope: The enclosure formed by the intersection of all building lines.
-The three dimensional space within which a structure is built.
+Building Envelope: The three dimensional space within which a structure is built.

 Building Footprint: The area enclosed by the lines formed by connecting all points where the building's walls, or the foundation supporting the walls, meet the ground.
-For the purpose of this definition, chimneys, decks, patios, cantilevered waUs or other appurtenances shall not be considered as part of the building footprint (see also definition of Footprint).
+For the purpose of this definition, decks, patios or other appurtenances shall not be considered as part of the building footprint (see also definition of Footprint).

-Building Height: The building height for gable, cross gabled, hip, cross hipped, saltbox and lean to roofs shall be the mean height.
-Mean height being defined as: (A) the measurement from the lowest exposed point of finished grade to eave, PLUS (B) the measurement from the 10'.vest exposed point of finished grade to the highest roof point.
-A+B-C: 2 will give you the mean height or height of the building.
+Building Height (principal and accessory structures located greater than 75 ft from the OHWM): (A) the measurement from the lowest exposed point of finished grade to eave, PLUS (B) the measurement from the lowest exposed point of finished grade to the highest roof point.
+A+B=C÷2 will give you height of the building.